dimitrios-git/yaru-chromatizer/README.md

 the accent colors of the Yaru theme, generating a personalized theme and icon set for their desktop environment.

-## Prerequisites
+## Compatibility
-Yaru-chromatizer requires the following software to be installed on your system:
-- Git
-- Python 3
+Yaru-chromatizer is tested on **Ubuntu 22.04 LTS**.

+The script should work on other Linux distros that use the GNOME desktop environment.
+However, it is not guaranteed to work on all systems, and slight adjustments may be necessary.

 ## Usage
 To use Yaru-chromatizer, you need to clone the repository and run the script.